chocolatey/choco-wiki/QuickDeployment/QuickDeploymentDesktopReadme.md

 * Sets the execution policy for this script run to remote signed scripts.
 This is only in the scope of this process and not permanent.
 * Imports the SSL Certificate from the Quick Deploy Environment. **NOTE**: This is a signed script that is used to import a certificate.
 Due to how it works and security considerations, there are very few options allowed.
 * Switches execution policy to bypass for the internal script.
 This is only in the scope of this process and not permanent.
-* Calls Client setup script from the QDE environment.
+* Calls Client setup script from the QDE environment (see below for what it does).

 > :warning: **WARNING**: If your clients are airgapped, you will need to find a different means to import the QDE Certificate.
 Please reach out to support for options.

 > :warning: **WARNING**: If you have changed the host name, this will not work for you.
 Please reach out to support for options.

-This script will :
+The ClientSetup.ps1 script will :

 - Install Chocolatey
 - License Chocolatey